KJY93/Project-4-Django-FullStack-Web-Development/README.md

    The password reset for this web application is accomplished by following [Vitor Freitas](https://simpleisbetterthancomplex.com/tutorial/2016/09/19/how-to-create-password-reset-view.html) create a password reset view tutorial.

 11. Litmus:
-    The order confirmation email template were adapted from https://litmus.com/
+    The order confirmation, newsletter subscription and enquiry confirmation email template were adapted from https://litmus.com/

 ## Special Thanks
 A huge thank you to our instructor, Mr Paul Chor Kun Xin for providing his guidance and invaluable feedbacks that has helped me to accomplish this final project.